 FCT is out of network with all private insurances and TennCare.
 This means that TennCare will not cover the services offered at all.
 It also means that the out of network deductibles and co-pays apply on private insurance carriers.
 FCT services are typically billed under the following billing codes: 97110, 97116, and 97530.
 Insurance carriers will typically cover the aforementioned codes for physical therapy services, but you will need to discuss that with your provider.
 FCT will not bill your insurance company.
 All fees are due at the time of services.
 FCT will provide the forms and support needed for you to seek reimbursement back from your insurance provider.
+Both aquatic and Hippotherapy services have been designated experimental by most insurance companies and it is unlikely that they will be covered.

 2. Are there alternative funding sources?